2020 Cohort (MRes)

 Simon Mathis

-PhD project: How will cold adapted life respond to climate change? – Using artificial intelligence to decipher life in the cold.
-Superviosrs: Prof Pietro Lio (Computer Lab), Dr Melody Clark (British Antarctic Survey) Most natural proteins lose their ability to function as temperature deviates from their optimal operating point.
+PhD project title: How will cold adapted life respond to climate change? – Using artificial intelligence to decipher life in the cold.
+Supervisors: Prof Pietro Lio (Dept of Computer Science and Technology), Dr Melody Clark (British Antarctic Survey) PhD project description: Most natural proteins lose their ability to function as temperature deviates from their optimal operating point.
 While the stability and function of proteins at ambient and high temperatures is well understood, the way in which proteins and proteostasis work in cold-adapted multicellular life is unknown.
 Consequently, it is unclear how cold-adapted organisms will respond to even slight changes in temperature.
 My PhD project aims to help understand the stability of cold-adapted (psychrophilic) proteins and proteostasis in multicellular organisms to shifts in environmental conditions.
 I will (1) computationally model cold adaptation for single proteins with sequence modelling methods from natural language processing and consecutively (2) extend to the cellular level by modelling the interplay of these proteins in a metabolic model and leveraging ideas from graph machine learning, to answer the following research questions:

 Ira Shokar